axibase/atsd/api/data/series/delete.md

 Due to the specifics of the underlying storage technology, the records deleted with this method are not instantly removed from the disk.

 Instead, the records are masked with a so called `DELETE` marker.
-The `DELETE` marker hides all data rows that were recorded **before** the `DELETE` marker.
+The `DELETE` marker hides all data rows recorded **before** the `DELETE` marker.

 The actual deletion from the disk, which removes both the `DELETE` marker as well as earlier records, occurs in the background as part of a scheduled procedure called `major compaction`.

 As a result, series samples that are re-inserted with timestamps earlier than the pending `DELETE` marker is not visible.

 To remove the pending `DELETE` markers, initiate an `HBase Compaction` on the **Settings > Storage > Delete Tasks** page.
-The compaction runs in the background and may take some time to complete.
+The compaction runs in the background and can take some time to complete.

 ## Request